6 Vegan Prague Restaurants Serving Hearty Vegan Grub

 And if you happen to not be into sweet stuff, if that’s even possible, the Blue Vegan Pig also serves savory bagels with cream cheese and faux “salmon” or tofu scramble.

 The only downside, which they weigh up with a great selection of donuts, is that they don’t offer coffee.
-Let’s be real, who eats donuts without coffee?
+Because who eats donuts without coffee?

 Price Range: A single donut cost 45 Kč ($2) but some special versions can be more expensive.

-The vegan pizza is a standard margarita with tomato sauce, basil, and a thick layer of melted vegan cheese and it comes in 3 sizes.
+The vegan pizza is a standard margarita that comes in 3 sizes with tomato sauce, basil, and a thick layer of melted vegan cheese.
 For an extra charge you can add toppings to the pizza but in our opinion, it’s best enjoyed as it is!

 Price Range: Between 125 Kč and 235 Kč ($5.5 - $11) depending on the size of the pizza plus an additional fee for toppings.